Who is your favorite pop artist?

 LyricsTraining is a website that teaches you English words and phrases by following along with the lyrics of your favorite songs.

 After choosing a music video, you choose your level (beginner, intermediate, advanced or expert).
-As soon as the music video starts you have to listen and complete the lyrics by typing them in.
+As soon as the music video starts you have to complete the lyrics by typing them in.

 I spent hours playing with Ed Sheeran’s “Shape of You.”